Gift-Alago/customer_ticket_analysis/README.md

 | Product inquiry     | 07:40                      |
 | Technical issue     | 07:21                      |
 | Billing inquiry     | 07:36                      |

- *Table for average resolution time*

-### 2.Ticket channel with high priority
+#### 🔍 Insights:

+- **Refund requests** take the longest to resolve (8 hours, 7 minutes).
+This could be due to approval processes or additional verification steps.
+- **Technical issues** takes about (7 hours, 21 minutes).
+This suggests an efficient troubleshooting process or well-documented solutions.
+- **Cancellation and product inquiries** have nearly identical resolution times (around 7 hours, 40-41 minutes), indicating similar complexity and processes
+- **Billing inquiries** are resolved slightly faster than cancellation and product inquiries but still take over 7 hours, likely due to verification needs like; subscription bundles,type of subscription,date of subscription and much more.

+---

+### 2. 📣 Channels with Most High-Priority Tickets
 To identify which support channels receive the highest number of critical tickets, I analyzed customer support data by counting ticket entries and categorizing them by ticket channel.
-This query retrieves the support channels(email, phone, chat and social)that handle the most high-priority (critical) tickets.
+This query retrieves the support channels(email, phone, chat and social)that handle most of high-priority (critical) tickets.
 Additionally, by filtering tickets by ticket-type, I can determine the top 10 most frequent urgent issues that require escalation.

 ```sql
 with critical_tickets as(